Biden, Robert De Niro Targeted In Wave Of Suspect Packages Aimed At Trump Critics

 Suspicious packages also were sent to former President Barack Obama and former Secretary of State Hillary Clinton.

-Others were addressed to former CIA Director John Brennan in care of CNN in New York, former Attorney General Eric Holder and Rep. Maxine Waters, D-Calif.
-The first package was reported on Monday, at the residence of billionaire activist George Soros.
+Others were addressed to former CIA Director John Brennan in care of CNN in New York; one to former Attorney General Eric Holder and two to Rep. Maxine Waters, D-Calif.
+The first package was reported on Monday at a residence of billionaire investor George Soros, who is an active supporter of Democratic causes.

-Wasserman Schultz's office was evacuated when the enveloped arrived on Wednesday.
+Wasserman Schultz's office was evacuated when the envelope arrived on Wednesday.
 She said she was "deeply disturbed by the way my name was used."

 Cuomo said the two suspicious devices found in New York City shouldn't stop people from going about their business as normal.